AbdishakourY/alx-zero_day/README.md

 my first readme
 updating for the school project!
+Yeah